NTNM-Nguyen/oms2-migration-dashboard/README.md

 The **OMS 2.0 Enhancement and Migration Project** was initiated as part of RICOH’s ongoing commitment to improving **user experience (UX)** and **system integration**.
 The goal was to modernize and unify printer login methods and user interfaces across the **client’s global printer fleet** — encompassing **6,000+ devices** across **15+ office locations**.

-As a **data analyst** on this project, my role was to design and maintain a **dashboard** that provides real-time **reporting and tracking** for project stakeholders, including project managers and client representatives.
+As a **Reporting analyst** on this project, my role was to design and maintain a **dashboard** that provides real-time **reporting and tracking** for project stakeholders, including project managers and client representatives.
 The dashboard was built to:
 - Monitor the **enhancement process** and **implementation timeline**
 - Observe **daily trends** in device migration success and failure
 - Track the **overall progress** and identify **bottlenecks** for timely resolution